wespeters/pet-adoption-connect/README.md

 # Pet Adoption Connect  - Capstone Project
 ---

+## Introduction

+Welcome to Pet Adoption Connect, your one-stop-shop where pet adopters can match with pet owners looking to rehome their furry friends.
+Our website is designed to make the process of adopting a pet as seamless and stress-free as possible.

 ## User Stories
 As a user, I want to be able to: